‘Find for yourself a teacher, acquire for yourself a friend, greet everyone in a positive way’ (Ethics of the Fathers 1:6)

-All students are assigned a Sixth Form Mentor who will meet with mentees every other week during morning registration and will always be their first point of contact for information sharing, answering queries and dealing with issues that may arise.
+All students are assigned a Sixth Form Mentor who will meet with mentees each week during morning registration and will always be their first point of contact for information sharing, answering queries and dealing with issues that may arise.

 Throughout the academic year each student will also have a minimum of three mentor meetings to discuss the following with their mentor: Attendance, progress, issues and action points.
 Along with this, the mentor will discuss Post A-level and extra-curricular options, study skills, revision issues and any other important matters.

 The whole sixth form team will play a part in monitoring student welfare and progress and may intervene where necessary.
 Monitoring takes place through academic performance, attendance and punctuality, data and teacher feedback.
 If intervention is required, students will often meet with the Head of Sixth Form and a plan or support be put in place.

 We value the support that parents play in their child’s education and we involve parents where appropriate.